racket/typed-racket/rfcs/text/0003-typing-generic-interfaces.md

 - typecheck implemented method in `defaults` and `fast-defaults`.
 In each of their entries, the type of an implemented method should preserve the subtyping property for functions.
-Specifically, the specializer argument should be of a super type of what the preceding type predicate is true of.
+Specifically, the specializer argument should be of a super type of what the preceding type predicate is for.
 - typecheck methods in the `fallbacks` section.
 Note that since Racket does not support generic inheritance in any kind or shape, the specializer argument's type can only the generic interface type.